NETHINKS/coreos-offline-installer/README.md

 cd /media/setup/coreos_install
 ./installer
 ```
-The script provides an interactive installation.
+The script provides an interactive installation and use the subscripts coreos-offline-install, addfiles and formating-additional-disks.
 ```

 If you want to change the generated cloud-config.yml or ignition config, copy the file to /tmp, where you can edit them.